-If we do not complete the Acquisition within the timeframes set out in the indenture governing the notes, we will be required to redeem the notes and as a result you may not obtain your expected return on the notes.
+If we do not complete the Acquisition within the timeframes set out in the indenture governing the notes, we will be required to redeem the 2015 notes and the 2020 notes and as a result you may not obtain your expected return on such notes.

-Our ability to consummate the Acquisition is subject to various closing conditions, many of which are beyond our control, and we may not be able to consummate the Acquisition within the timeframe specified under "Description of the notes-Special Mandatory Redemption."
-If we are not able to consummate the Acquisition on or prior to March 31, 2011, or the Sale Agreement is terminated at any time on or prior to that date, we will be required to redeem all notes at a redemption price equal to 101% of the aggregate principal amount thereof, plus accrued and unpaid interest from the date of initial issuance to, but excluding, the mandatory redemption date.
-However, there is no escrow account or security interest for the benefit of the noteholders and it is possible that we will not have sufficient financial resources available to satisfy our obligations to redeem the notes.
-This could be the case, for example, if we or any of our subsidiaries commence a bankruptcy or reorganization case, or such a case is commenced against us or one of our subsidiaries, before the date on which we are required to redeem the notes.
-In addition, even if we are able to redeem the notes pursuant to the mandatory redemption provisions you may not obtain your expected return on the notes and may not be able to reinvest the proceeds from a special mandatory redemption in an investment that results in a comparable return.
+Our ability to consummate the Acquisition is subject to various closing conditions, many of which are beyond our control, and we may not be able to consummate the Acquisition within the timeframe specified under "Description of the notes-Special Mandatory Redemption," If we are not able to consummate the Acquisition on or prior to March 31, 2011, or the Sale Agreement is terminated at any time on or prior to that date, we will be required to redeem all of the 2015 notes and the 2020 notes at a redemption price equal to 101% of the aggregate principal amount thereof, plus accrued and unpaid interest from the date of initial issuance to, but excluding, the mandatory redemption date.
+However, there is no escrow account or security interest for the benefit of the noteholders and it is possible that we will not have sufficient financial resources available to satisfy our obligations to redeem the 2015 notes and the 2020 notes.
+This could be the case, for example, if we or any of our subsidiaries commence a bankruptcy or reorganization case, or such a case is commenced against us or one of our subsidiaries, before the date on which we are required to redeem the 2015 notes and the 2020 notes.
+In addition, even if we are able to redeem the 2015 notes and the 2020 notes pursuant to the mandatory redemption provisions you may not obtain your expected return on such notes and may not be able to reinvest the proceeds from a special mandatory redemption in an investment that results in a comparable return.
 Your decision to invest in the notes is made at the time of the offering of the notes.
 You will have no rights under the mandatory redemption provisions as long as the Acquisition closes, nor will you have any right to require us to repurchase your notes if, between the closing of the notes offering and the closing of the Acquisition, we experience any changes in our business or financial condition, or if the terms of the Acquisition or the financing thereof change.